rheide/vandorlabs/README.md

   Footprints are capped at 8 wide × 16 long; each offset ranges from -8 to +8 blocks.
   Ramp direction is independent of the controller's platform-selection arrow.
   See [placement, geometry and tests](docs/landing-ramps.md).
-- **Hull materials**: Dark Gunmetal Hull and Light Alloy Hull blocks from the supplied 256px static textures.
+- **Hull materials**: Dark Gunmetal, Light Alloy, and Midnight Satin finishes in the shared programmable texture selector.
 - **Switches**: rocker/button wall plates and 3D throw levers, real redstone power, pop-off without support.
-Plus hand-built 3D Industrial, Compact and Glass levers (the glass one has a real seethrough window).
+The Compact and Industrial levers use separate models.
   Flat-mounted switches rotate with the player's facing; floor-mounted levers can be selected from every side.
 - **Redstone channels**: loaded blocks in the same dimension can share a